Crowder District Park will begin taking Shelter Reservations

 The Robin shelter is the smallest shelter in the park.
 It is located near the lower parking lot across from the large playfield and volleyball court.
 It is equipped with one large charcoal grill and a gravel pad for gas cookers.
 There is a small playground next to the shelter, and restroom facilities are nearby.
 This shelter is closest to the boardwalk and great for turtle watching.

 The Cardinal shelter is the medium-sized shelter located near the upper parking lot beside the large playground.
 It is equipped with one large charcoal grill and a gravel pad for gas cookers.
 This shelter is closest to the largest playground in the park, and restroom facilities are in the upper park pavilion.
 The Cardinal Shelter also has one electrical outlet.

 Capacity: 50 persons

 The Heron shelter is the largest shelter in the park.
 It is located near the lower parking lot near the lower pavilion restrooms.
 This shelter offers the best view of the pond, has a small green space and a playground nearby.
 It is equipped with one large charcoal grill and a gravel pad for gas cookers.
 The Heron Shelter has two electrical outlets as well as lighting.

 Capacity: 100 persons

 There are opportunities to have an enjoyable picnic at the park without the need to reserve a shelter.
-If there are no reservation signs on the shelters, they are available for anyone to use on a first-come, first-served basis.
-When the shelters are reserved, there are a limited number of picnic tables located between the Robin and Heron shelters and on the observation deck.
-These are non-reservable and available on a first-come, first-served basis.
+Picnic tables are scattered throughout the park and available on a first-come, first-served basis.
+Also check out our Eagle Scout picnic area – a gravel pad with two picnic tables and small grill located between the Robin Shelter and lower restroom facilities.
 Remember, the same rules apply for using the picnic tables as for the shelters.